kanupriya-ishu/python_projects/README.md

 # python_projects
-## This repository contains basic python projects.
+This is a basic quiz application using tkinter
+You store your questions, options and answers in the text file